my-first-pr/first-timers/README.md

 - I currently work on GOLANG.
 - My hobbies include learning and teaching to code, and reading books.

+### pfistersimon
+- I'm new in coding but good in html and CSS
+- I love to work in Open source to practis my skills but also to lern new one
+- I like to watch movies but also learning coding or making own videos

 ### Example Profile
 - I'm an example that you can copy, if you want :)
 - I work for...